zogzog/tshistory_formula/README.md

 euros, using a currency exchange rate series with a forward-fill option.

+### naive

+Allow demoting a series from a tz-aware index (strongly recommended) to a tz-naive index (unfortunately sometimes unavoidable for interop with other tz-naive series).

+One must provide a country code and a target timezone.

+Example: `(naive (series "tz-aware-series-from-poland") "PL" "Europe/Warsaw")`

 ### priority

 The priority operator combines its input series as layers.
 For each